bashead94/tennis-match-outcome-prediction/README.md

 players, and high-risk/high-reward players who hit more winners but also make more mistakes.
-Separation runs along an attacking-play/error-rate axis (PC1) and a serve-risk axis (PC2), though the clusters show some overlap — PC1+PC2 explain only ~50% of total variance.
+Separation runs along an attacking-play/error-rate axis (PC1) and a serve-risk axis (PC2), though the clusters show some overlap, PC1+PC2 explain only ~50% of total variance.
 See `output/figures/` for cluster plots and player footprint plots (Federer, Nadal, Cilic career trajectories in PCA space).